Syntea/xdef/README.md

         </dependency>
     <dependencies>
     ```
-  * dependency on a snapshot (or also release) version in the central maven snapshot repository:
+  * or add the following `dependency` on a snapshot (or also release) version
+    in the central maven snapshot repository (it's necessary to add the following `repository`):

     ```xml
     <dependencies>
+        ...
         <dependency>
             <groupId>org.xdef</groupId>
             <artifactId>xdef</artifactId>
             <version>[snapshot (or also release) version]</version>
         </dependency>
     </dependencies>
+    ...
     <repositories>
+        ...
         <repository>
             <id>central-snapshot</id>
             <url>https://central.sonatype.com/repository/maven-snapshots</url>